Meghn/AI-Orchestration/README.md

 """)
 ```

-Both LangChain and LlamaIndex make use of a third-party library called **Pydantic**.
+Both LangChain and LlamaIndex make use of a third-party library called <mark>**Pydantic**</mark>.
 It's a useful module in its own right, and it makes it easy to convert back and forth between native Python objects and JSON.

 We're defining a class named after our data type that we're interested in, and it inherits from base model.
 We put descriptions onto each field here.
 The LLM will actually use these descriptions to help figure out what goes where